 English for Academic Purposes

-The Bloomberg School offers extradepartmental assistance that focuses on academic written communication in writing American English.
+The Bloomberg School of Public Health offers extradepartmental assistance that focuses on academic written communication in writing American English.

 A grade of Pass/Fail is given at end of the 2nd term for the fall course and 4th term for the spring course.
-Two absences are allowed.
-Three short writing requirements are required.
+There will be a total of four class meetings.
+In addition, individual conferences will be offered.
+You must attend three of the four class meetings.
+Two or more absences will result in a fail grade for the class.

 Dates & Times